opensumi/docs/docs/develop/basic-design/contribution-point.en.md

 ### Keybinding Register

-The contribution point of the shortcut registration is`KeybindingContribution`, through which we can register  `Keybinding`, using the following method:
+The contribution point of the Keybinding registration is`KeybindingContribution`, through which we can register `Keybinding`, using the following method:

 ```ts
 import {